etclabscore/core-geth/docs/core/core-geth-openrpc.md

 # Core-geth and Open-RPC

-Since ~~September 2019~~ Core-geth has implemented support for the Open-RPC service description endpoint `rpc_discover`.
-Querying this endpoint returns the user a service definition document detailed at github.com/etclabscore/ethereum-json-rpc-specification.
+Since January 2020 Core-geth has included support for the [Open-RPC](https://spec.open-rpc.org/) service description endpoint `rpc_discover`.
+Querying this endpoint returns the user a service definition document detailed at [etclabscore/ethereum-json-rpc-specification](https://github.com/etclabscore/ethereum-json-rpc-specification).

-This specification hopes to establish and codify the common ground between existing Ethereum Protocol provider implemenations (eg. ethereum/go-ethereum, etclabscore/core-geth, openethereum/openethereum), and in doing so, build a target specification for new providers to match when building their JSON-RPC APIs.
+This specification hopes to establish and codify the common ground between Ethereum Protocol provider implementations (eg. ethereum/go-ethereum, etclabscore/core-geth, openethereum/openethereum), and in doing so, establish a target specification for new providers to match when crafting compliant JSON-RPC APIs.

-The document details about 45 methods and their associated paramaters and results, defined as JSON Schemas.
+The document details 44 methods and their associated paramaters and results, defined as JSON Schemas.
+I find this document best viewed at the Open-RPC Playground, [here](https://playground.open-rpc.org/?schemaUrl=https://raw.githubusercontent.com/etclabscore/ethereum-json-rpc-specification/master/openrpc.json&uiSchema%5BappBar%5D%5Bui:input%5D=false).

-Let's try it out:
+Let's take core-geth and open-rpc for a spin.

-First, we'll start an ephemeral `geth` instance with `--http` JSON-RPC enabled.
+First, we'll start an ephemeral core-geth `geth` instance with `--http` JSON-RPC enabled.
 Then we'll `curl` the `rpc_discover` method and take a look at the response.

 ```sh
 > ./build/bin/geth --dev --http console 2>/dev/null